cole15sky/Repo/README.md

 I am editing the README file.
-Adding some more details about the project description.
+Will be adding some more details about the project  more soon.